publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptE/m__us_usc_t42_s1395ww.md

 >     “(2) __Permitting hospitals to decline reclassification.—__

->     If any hospital fails to qualify as a medicare-dependent, small rural hospital under section 1886(d)(5)(G)(i) of the Social Security Act \[subsec. (d)(5)(G)(i) of this section\] as a result of a decision by the Medicare Geographic Classification Review Board under section 1886(d)(10) of such Act to reclassify the hospital as being located in an urban area for fiscal year 1993, fiscal year 1994, fiscal year 1998, fiscal year 1999, or fiscal year 2000 through fiscal year 2013, the Secretary of Health and Human Services shall—
+>     If any hospital fails to qualify as a medicare-dependent, small rural hospital under section 1886(d)(5)(G)(i) of the Social Security Act \[[42 U.S.C.
+1395ww(d)(5)(G)(i)][/us/usc/t42/s1395ww/d/5/G/i]\] as a result of a decision by the Medicare Geographic Classification Review Board under section 1886(d)(10) of such Act to reclassify the hospital as being located in an urban area for fiscal year 1993, fiscal year 1994, fiscal year 1998, fiscal year 1999, or fiscal year 2000 through fiscal year 2013, the Secretary of Health and Human Services shall—

 >         “(A) notify such hospital of such failure to qualify,

 >         “(B) provide an opportunity for such hospital to decline such reclassification, and

->         “(C) if the hospital declines such reclassification, administer the Social Security Act \[this chapter\] (other than section 1886(d)(8)(D)) for such fiscal year as if the decision by the Review Board had not occurred.
+>         “(C) if the hospital declines such reclassification, administer the Social Security Act \[[42 U.S.C.
+301][/us/usc/t42/s301] et seq.\] (other than section 1886(d)(8)(D)) for such fiscal year as if the decision by the Review Board had not occurred.

 >     “(3) __Requiring lump-sum retroactive payment.—__